Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #4 Trello—Best for Visual Organization

-Using the Kanban system to break down tasks, Trello lays everything out in front of you.
+When you’re using the Kanban system to break down tasks, Trello lays everything out in front of you.
 You can make lists and add cards to organize tasks.
 Within those cards, you can write notes, leave comments, assign deadlines, create custom fields and checklists, and share files with other team members.

 Fortune 500 companies use Trello for its visual and user-friendly layout.
 The software doesn’t limit how many people can use your board, making it ideal for teams of all sizes.